-What, if any, are the particular points to note when drafting a multi-party arbitration agreement with your jurisdiction in mind?
+16 What, if any, are the particular points to note when drafting a multi-party arbitration agreement with your jurisdiction in mind?
 In relation to, for example, the appointment of arbitrators.

 The Arbitration and Conciliation Act provides that where the number of arbitrators is not agreed, the default number is three.
 In multi-party disputes, if three arbitrators are to be appointed, the clause should indicate how the multiple parties, as claimant or as respondent respectively, are to jointly appoint an arbitrator.
 If the intention is that each party is to appoint an arbitrator the clause needs to say so, and also indicate as the maximum [and unequal] number of arbitrators that can constitute the panel.
+The clause should also indicate how the presiding arbitrator will be appointed.